ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * One way relies on CBOR, which is required if CoAP is used (see {{Section 5 of RFC9200}}) and is recommended otherwise (see {{Section 3 of RFC9200}}).
 That is, the AS-to-Client response has media-type "application/ace+cbor".

-   This implies that, within the CBOR map specified as message payload, the parameter 'access_token' is a CBOR data item of type CBOR byte string and with value the binary representation BYTES of the access token.
+   This implies that, within the CBOR map specified as message payload, the parameter 'access_token' is a CBOR data item of type CBOR byte string and with value BYTES.
 In particular:

-   * If the access token is a CWT, then BYTES is the binary representation of the CWT (i.e., of the CBOR array that encodes the CWT).
+   * If the access token is a CWT, then BYTES is the binary representation of the CWT (i.e., of the CBOR array that encodes the untagged CWT) or of a tagged access token with the CWT as innermost tag content.

    * If the access token is a JWT, then BYTES is the binary representation of the JWT (i.e., of the text string that encodes the JWT).

 * An alternative way relies on JSON.
 That is, the AS-to-Client response has media-type "application/ace+json".

-  This implies that, within the JSON object specified as message payload, the parameter 'access_token' has as value a text string TEXT encoding the access token.
+  This implies that, within the JSON object specified as message payload, the parameter 'access_token' has as value a text string TEXT.
 In particular:

   * If the access token is a JWT, then TEXT is the text string that encodes the JWT.

-  * If the access token is a CWT, then TEXT is the base64url-encoded text string of the binary representation of the CWT (i.e., of the CBOR array that encodes the CWT).
+  * If the access token is a CWT, then TEXT is the base64url-encoded text string of BYTES, which is the binary representation of the CWT (i.e., of the CBOR array that encodes the untagged CWT) or of a tagged access token with the CWT as innermost tag content.

 ### Provisioning of Access Tokens to the RS # {#sec-token-hash-input-motivation-rs}